FDA-AI/FDAi/docs/community_directory/projects/README.md

 If you have any questions or need assistance with navigating the Projects Directory, proposing a project, or making contributions, please refer to the `CONTRIBUTING.md` file or use the GitHub issue tracker to reach out for support.

-Thank you for your contributions and for being a part of the dFDA community.
+Thank you for your contributions and for being a part of the FDAi community.
 Together, we can drive innovation and progress in the decentralized health regulatory space.